 - SIP-based Call-center and interactive-voice-response solutions

-The legacy Cisco Unified Communications 500 product line is an early VoIP and unified communications system for small businesses.
-UC500 packages provide voice, data, voicemail, automated attendant, IP video, firewall, and wireless functionality, run with older Cisco VoIP phones, and support various public switched telephone network connections.
+The legacy Cisco Unified Communications 500 (UC500) Series is an all-in-one VoIP communications solution for small organizations.
+UC500 packages deliver voice, data, voicemail, auto attendant, IP video, firewall, and WiFi capabilities, run with older generation Cisco VoIP endpoints, and support public switched telephone network (PSTN) interfaces.

-Cisco's legacy UC500 VoIP switch was the heart of a complete unified communications ecosystem
+Cisco's discontinued UC500 VoIP switch was the centerpiece of a comprehensive unified communications ecosystem

-All of Cisco's UC500 series bundles include a compact switch appliance with 8 Power-over-Ethernet interfaces plus additional foreign exchange stations (FXS) and foreign exchange office (FXO) ports, a firewall, and VPN support.
+All of Cisco's UC500 packages include a desktop switch appliance with 8 Power-over-Ethernet interfaces plus additional foreign exchange stations (FXS) and foreign exchange office (FXO) ports, a firewall, and VPN.
 Built-in WiFi is an option.
-User capacity can be increased by connecting with Cisco Catalyst Express companion switches.
-Every UC500 offering also comes with licenses for Cisco Unified Communications Manager for VoIP call processing as well as Cisco Unity Express for voice messaging and automated attendant.
-The Cisco UC520 system supports 8 to 16 users and include 4 foreign exchange stations and 4 FXO interfaces.
-The Cisco UC540 system allows 32 clients and has 8 FXO interfaces.
-The Cisco UC560 system allows 48 users and 12 FXO interfaces.
+VoIP user capacity can be increased by attaching Cisco Catalyst Express switches.
+Every UC500 offering also comes with licenses for Cisco Unified Communications Manager for VoIP call processing as well as Cisco Unity Express software for voice messaging and automated attendant.
+The Cisco UC520 package supports 8 to 16 users and include 4 FXS and 4 FXO interfaces.
+The Cisco UC540 package supports 32 clients and provides 8 FXO interfaces.
+The Cisco UC560 package allows 48 VoIP clients and 12 FXO ports.

-How Progent Can Assist You with Cisco VoIP and IP Media Phones, Cisco Unified CM, and Telepresence
+How Progent Can Assist You with Cisco VoIP and IP Media Phones, CUCM, and Video Conferencing

-Progent offers online or onsite access to a certified CCIE Collaboration expert to assist you to plan, implement, administer and repair converged communications networks based on Cisco Unified Communication products in a centralized, cloud-based, or hybrid environment.
-Progent's Cisco consultants have extensive experience with Cisco Unified Communications Manager and Cisco CallManager, VoIP phones and other endpoints, UC applications like Cisco Jabber and Unity Connection, Cisco's video conferencing products, communication gatekeepers, tools incorporated into Cisco switches and routers.
-Progent can also provide support for related technologies like Cisco Survivable Remote Site Telephony, Cisco Unified Border Element, H.323 and H.264 gateways, CAC, VoIP trunks, various signaling protocols, and AVVID.
-Progent's SIP infrastructure experts can also help you to build SIP connectivity solutions that incorporate SIP IP voice phones and video endpoints, SIP trunks, SIP conferencing and SIP administration tools with Cisco Unified CM.
+Progent offers remote or onsite access to a certified CCIE Collaboration expert to help your business to plan, install, administer and troubleshoot unified communications environments supported by Cisco Unified Communication technology in an in-house, cloud-based, or hybrid deployment.
+Progent's Cisco consultants have extensive experience supporting Unified Communications Manager and CallManager, VoIP phones and other endpoints, Unified Communications applications like Jabber and Unity Connection, Cisco's teleconferencing technologies, collaboration gateways, tools built into Cisco Catalyst switches and routers.
+Progent can also provide expertise with related technologies like Cisco Survivable Remote Site Telephony, Cisco Unified Border Element, H.323 gateways, Call Admission Control, VoIP trunks, PSTN, and Cisco's AVVID architecture.
+Progent's SIP infrastructure experts can also help you to build SIP connectivity solutions that incorporate SIP-based IP voice phones and media phones, SIP trunks, SIP conferencing and SIP management tools with CUCM.

-Progent's application developers can create specialized unified communications software that will enable your company to integrate the features of Cisco Unified Communications Manager into your company operations for enhanced efficiency.
-Progent can audit your current network and Internet access infrastructure to make sure your environment is configured to accommodate business-quality Voice over IP and HD video, help you to choose and deploy Cisco products that make sense for your present needs and downstream expansion objectives, and integrate your Cisco Unified Communications products with products from other vendors.
-Progent's CISSP-ISSAP certified information security consultants can assist you to develop, carry out, and validate an enterprise-wide security and compliance strategy for your unified communications ecosystem.
-In addition, Progent can help you to configure Cisco high-availability mechanisms like Cisco Unified Survivable Remote Site Telephony (SRST) for cost-effective call control redundancy in remote-branch and teleworker environments, and Progent's disaster recovery planning experts can help you develop a sensible DR/BC plan to protect your business-critical unified communications environment.
+Progent's application developers can create specialized IP telephony software that will help your business to incorporate the capabilities of Cisco Unified Communications Manager into your business operations for increased productivity.
+Progent can revue your existing network and Internet access infrastructure to make sure your environment is optimized to support high-quality Voice over IP and HD video, help you to select and install Cisco products appropriate for your present situation and downstream expansion goals, and interface your Cisco collaborative communications products with products from other suppliers.
+Progent's CISSP-ISSAP certified data security consultants can show you how to create, carry out, and test a comprehensive security strategy for your unified communications solution.
+In addition, Progent can assist you to deploy Cisco fault-tolerant mechanisms like Cisco Unified Survivable Remote Site Telephony to provide cost-effective call control redundancy in branch office and teleworker sites, and Progent's disaster recovery planning consultants can help you create a sensible DR/BC plan to protect your crucial communications system.

-Releases of Cisco Unified CM before 8.6 and every release of its predecessor CallManager have reached end-of-life.
-This means Cisco Engineering will cease to enhance, repair, or test this older software.
-Security updates for this business-critical application will end, which in certain situations could cause regulatory compliance or even legal liability issues.
+Versions of Cisco Unified CM lower than 8.6 and all versions of its predecessor CallManager have reached end-of-life.
+This means Cisco Engineering will no longer enhance, repair, or test this older software.
+Security updates for this business-critical product will stop, which in certain situations may cause compliance or potential liability problems.

-Progent continues to provide premiere consulting and support for end-of-life editions of Unified Communications Manager and Cisco CallManager, but if your company is still running a legacy release of this pivotal application your organization should begin immediately to plan your upgrade.
-Progent's collaboration consulting professionals can help your company to migrate smoothly to the current version of Unified CM and can often save customers up to 50% off consulting service expense versus most computer service companies thanks to Progent's documented procedures and experience in this area.
-By following best practices, Progent can make sure your company gets a fast return on your IT investment by helping you take full advantage of the new and improved feature set, lower management and support costs, more productive collaboration, and stronger security provided by the latest version of Cisco Unified Communications Manager.
+Progent will continue to offer comprehensive consulting and troubleshooting support for outdated editions of Unified CM and CallManager, but in case your company is now running an out-of-dated version of this critical software you should begin immediately to plan your migration.
+Progent's collaboration consultants can help your company to migrate efficiently to the current version of Cisco Unified CM and can typically save customers as much as 50% off consulting expense compared to competing IT service companies because of Progent's documented process and hands-on experience in this practice area.
+By following best practices, Progent can make sure your business gets a quick payback on your IT investment by showing you how to take full advantage of the enhanced features, lower administrative and support expense, more productive collaboration capabilities, and stronger security provided by the newest edition of Cisco Unified CM.

-Progent's migration consulting services include ROI assessment, project management, system testing, Cloud integration, setting up collaboration endpoints from Cisco and third-party vendors, mobile integration, security and compliance services, management automation, disaster recovery planning, network topology design, training, and continuing consulting services and troubleshooting.
-Progent also offers ultra-affordable migration packages to keep your costs predictable and under control.
+Progent's migration services include return-on-investment analysis, project management, system testing, Cloud integration, setting up endpoint devices from Cisco and third-party suppliers, mobile connectivity, data protection services, streamlined management, disaster recovery/business continuity planning, network infrastructure design, training, and continuing consulting and technical support.
+Progent also has put together ultra-affordable upgrade packages to make sure your costs are predictable and affordable.

-To find out more details concerning Progent's professional help for Cisco networking products, select a subject:
+To see additional details about Progent's professional assistance for Cisco solutions, choose a subject:

-If you wish to get in touch with Progent about consulting support for Cisco technology, phone 1-800-993-9400 or go to Contact Progent.
+In order to get in touch with Progent about technical help for Cisco networking, call 1-800-993-9400 or visit Contact Progent.